 Some thoughts to consider:

 What are your thoughts on this episode?
-What do you think Bill’s fate will be?
-Tell me in the comment section!
+Do you have any theories about Mei?
+Let me know in the comment section below!

 Have fun in Hope Valley!